-The principal activity of the company during the financial year was facilitating Community Bank services under management rights of Bendigo and Adelaide Bank Limited (Bendigo Bank).
+The principal activity of the company during the financial year was facilitating Community Bank services under a franchise agreement and associated management rights of Bendigo and Adelaide Bank Limited (Bendigo Bank).

 There have been no significant changes in the nature of these activities during the financial year.